In Kanto area where Tokyo is, the peak of the blossoms has already passed, but here it had not reached the peak, yet.

 So it was hard to find the parking space.

 There was a promenade around the pond and apparently the length is 1.4 km, which would be a nice walk, but because we were with my elderly mother, we walked only a little on one side of the pond.

-From a distance, the cherry trees on the other side did not look blooming at all.
+From a distance, the cherry trees on the other side did not look in bloom at all.

 So, my husband and I experienced summer in Ishigaki Island, winter in Hachimantai and then spring here — three seasons in one holiday in Japan this time.

 After taking many photos of cherry blossoms, we moved to a crafts shop called Kogensha, a place famous in connection with Kenji Miyazawa, a well known Japanese poet and author of children’s literature.

 He was born in Hanamaki city in Iwate prefecture, but he lived in Morioka city when he was a student.